 As I mentioned recently in a blog called “Mindful Social Media Consumption: The Lifestyle Change You Didn’t Know You Needed”, the effects of immediately diving into the world of social media, email, text messages, television (I always forget to mention this one since I don’t own a TV) and more can trigger depression, anxiety, comparison, and feelings of inadequacy.

 Even just sitting still for 5 minutes and paying attention to deeper breathing can be really powerful.
 Most mornings I flow from breathing into a more active practice of yoga and mobility, followed by journaling.
-If you haven’t taken time recently to set intentions and evaluate what your deepest desires are on a large scale, pick up my free intention guide.
+If you haven’t taken time recently to set intentions and evaluate what your deepest desires are on a large scale, I highly recommend doing that when it feels right.

 As I aged and became more career and success driven, I forgot the simple and amazing joy of reading….for fun.
 Not textbooks, not self-help books about how to be more productive and abundant, not cookbooks.

 Now, I aim to read for at least 20-30 minutes per day.